Alpine Cowboys: Early years (1946–1958)

-Minor League Baseball (1959–1961)
+Minor league baseball (1959–1961)

 Boston Red Sox affiliate

 In 1959, the Boston Red Sox moved their minor league affiliate, the Lexington Red Sox of the Nebraska State League, to Alpine, and took the traditional name "Cowboys" for the team.
 The new Cowboys immediately won the Class D Sophomore League title and set the record for the highest winning percentage of any Red Sox minor league team.
-The 1959 champion team was managed by future Red Sox manager Eddie Popowski and featured three future major leaguers, pitcher Don Schwall, who two years later won the American League Rookie of the Year Awards; second baseman Chuck Schilling, who finished fourth behind Schwall in the same balloting; and pitcher Guido Grilli.
+The 1959 championship team was managed by future Red Sox manager Eddie Popowski and featured three future major leaguers, pitcher Don Schwall, who two years later won the American League Rookie of the Year Awards; second baseman Chuck Schilling, who finished fourth behind Schwall in the same balloting; and pitcher Guido Grilli.
 The 1960 team featured future California Angels all-star Jim Fregosi.
 In 1962, the Sophomore League folded and the team moved to Idaho, becoming the Pocatello Chiefs of the Class C Pioneer League.

-Independent Leagues (2009–present)
+Independent leagues (2009–present)

 Continental Baseball League (2009–2010)

 Professional baseball returned to Alpine in 2009 with the Big Bend Cowboys of the Continental Baseball League.
 The team was founded by Frank Snyder, a Fort Worth law professor, who had previously founded the CBL's Texarkana Gunslingers and who brought several local investors from the Alpine area into the new team.